Home About Basics Casts Theory Verification

 Output, energies and work

-and work:
+Note on energies and work:

-rod handle and partly due to the added work by the hand hauling line.
+and partly due to the added work by the hand hauling line.